SkinnyPigeon/bear_fish_river/README.md

 # Bear Fish River

 Trying to actually figure out how React passes things between classes.
-Works as is however feel the river holds more responsibility than it should.
-Could probably do with a controller that takes all of the classes.
-Maybe a forest.
+I think this makes a bit more sense.
+Have handed all of the control to the Forest which is my controller